 When you enable Step by step execution on the Try Script dialog box, you are given the option of advancing your Try Script replay one step at a time.
+This option is available for Internet Explorer only.

-- Execute a Try Script run as explained above.
-Enable the Step by step execution option on the Try Script dialog box. - 2.
-Use the buttons in the Replay Window to control replay: - Click (Replay Step) to execute the current API call. - Click (Replay Run) to execute the remaining API calls without further interruption. - Click 💷 (Stop Replay) to end the Try Script run.
+1. Execute a Try Script run as explained above.

+Enable the Step by step execution option on the Try Script dialog box.

+- 2. Use the buttons in the Replay Window to control replay: - Click (Replay Step) to execute the current API call. - Click ▶ (Replay Run) to execute the remaining API calls without further interruption. - Click 💷 (Stop Replay) to end the Try Script run.